qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 - can i sort email by sender or is sort by received date the only available sort
 - it would be nice to have a sort function as in sort by from to date or subject thanks
 - how do you change the sorting of emails
-- how do i sort by date in my inbox it seems its sorting in some random order tbsp
+- how do i sort by date in my inbox it seems its sorting in some random order now
 - how do i sort my emails
 - is there a way to sort by sender
 - how can i sort my inbox